LUMIERE DURHAM 2013

 Commissioned by Federation Square, Melbourne, for the Light in Winter.

-A large-scale public art installation, Solar Equation was a simulation of the sun, 100 million times smaller than the real thing.
+A simulation of the sun, 100 million times smaller than the real thing.

 An uncanny and spectacular flying landmark, Solar Equation featured the world’s largest spherical helium balloon, custom-made for the project.
 For Lumiere Durham 2013 it was tethered over Durham University’s Science site and animated using ten projectors.